roxy-wi/roxy-wi-terraform-modules/README.md

 # roxy-wi-terraform-modules
-Provisioning terraform modules for HAProxy-WI
+Provisioning terraform modules for Roxy-WI

 Choose the module you need in the branches.